 The ultimate role of an innovation manager is to create continuous business value for the company by delivering successful innovation projects.
 This bore out various specific responsibilities including the following:

-- Engaging with employees, customers, and the market for opportunities
+- Engaging with employees, customers, and the market for opportunities.
+This task includes looking for potential customers, conducting market research, and understanding customers’ needs.

 In small and medium organizations, the innovation manager is responsible for the five domains of the innovation engine in order to achieve the intended objective at the innovation maturity level (reactive, active, defined, performing).